What Is Zodiacal Light – See False Dusk or False Dawn Around Equinoxes

 What does a false dawn mean?

-A false dawn is the zodiacal light in spring.
+A false dawn is the zodiacal light in autumn.
 Apart from stargazing, it is significant for practitioners of the Islamic faith.
 It plays a role in determining specific prayer and fasting times.

 What is the difference between zodiacal light and gegenschein?